-The Difficult Has Become Too Easy
+The Difficult Has Become Too Easy Permalink: The Difficult Has Become Too Easy

 I just read this post by Jonathan Stark called 'Mobile Last?’ about his experience at the Rails Rumble hackathon and having come across the same assumptions from various people on a frequent basis, I wanted to write down a few thoughts on it.